 But that exhibition marked the start of her journey to becoming one of the most respected textile artists in the UK.
 It gave her the courage to submit her work to Art of the Stitch once more; this time two pieces were selected.
 And it spurred her on to apply for membership of the renowned 62 Group, of which she is now Chair!

 That exhibition would never have taken place if Sue hadn’t been so productive in her practice.
 And she would never have produced so much if she didn’t feel a sense of progression within her work that kept her moving forward with focus.
 And her work would never have progressed in the way it did without a means of developing ideas in a structured yet playful way.

-Over several years, Sue has refined and somewhat formalised her system, but it is still very much rooted in the foundations of purposeful experimentation.
+Over several years, Sue has refined the way she experiments with stitch, but it is still very much rooted in the foundations of purposeful experimentation.

 Reaping the rewards

 Manageable bursts of experimentation have encouraged Sue to build a disciplined creative habit.
-And having a system to fall back on, even when she doesn’t feel inspired, has helped her overcome procrastination because she has a powerful way of getting started every time.
+And having a systematic way of developing ideas to fall back on, even when she doesn’t feel inspired, has helped her overcome procrastination because she has a powerful way of getting started every time.

-But most importantly, structured, systematic experimentation has allowed Sue to develop a visual identity that cannot be confused for that of any other artist.
+But most importantly, this approach has allowed Sue to develop a visual identity that cannot be confused for that of any other artist.